FlixCoder/serde-brief/README.md

 ## Comparisons

-How does Brief compare to ..?
+How does Serde-Brief compare to ..?

 ### [Postcard](https://docs.rs/postcard/)